KILLARNEY PLAZA HOTEL

 All things mountain and more!!!

-Come on in and browse our Exhibition Zones – there will be something for everyone to enjoy.
+Come on in and browse our Exhibition Zones – where there will be something for everyone to enjoy.

-The Killarney Mountain Festival is a celebration of the very best of mountain culture so keep your eyes peeled for information, offers, demonstrations and your opportunity to experience and engage.
+The Killarney Mountain Festival is a celebration of the very best of outdoor adventure, so keep your eyes peeled for information, offers, demonstrations and your opportunity to experience and engage.

 Killarney Mountain Festival Exhibition Zones will play host to a number of amazing exhibitions, including Photography, Movie memorabilia, Equipment & Mountaineering history.
 The photography exhibits by talented amateur outdoor enthusiasts will aim to showcase the many wide and varied aspects of Irish mountain culture from landscape to adventure, its people, its wildlife and its wilderness.
 Be sure to check out our talented array of exhibiting photographers, who will be displaying their amazing works in the exhibition zones in the ‘KILLARNEY PLAZA HOTEL’ and ‘KILLARNEY HOUSE”.

 Opening daily between: 11am – 6pm